-This intensive course on conducting evaluations leads to Certification as a Volunteer Fire fighter and as a Fire Academy Evaluator for the Volunteer Fire Fighter Certification Program.
+This intensive course on conducting evaluations leads to Certification as a Volunteer Fire Fighter and as a Fire Academy Evaluator for the Volunteer Fire Fighter Certification Program.

-Evaluator training is given in three separate 5-day segments during the calendar year.
-Together the three segments cover all sections of the Volunteer Fire Fighter Training Standards of British Columbia.
+Evaluator training is given in a number of separate sessions each of which can be up to five days in duration.
+Together these segments cover all sections of the Volunteer Fire Fighter Training Standards of British Columbia.
 An Evaluator is certified in each segment of subjects taken.

 Certification is valid for two years.
 At the end of the two years, the candidate is required to attend a refresher seminar conducted by the Academy.
-The Director of the Academy may extend validation until the next available refresher course.
+The Director of the Academy may extend certification until the next available refresher course.

-PREREQUISITES:
+Prerequisites:

-- Approval of the Fire Chief of the department - Ability to travel to other departments to conduct evaluations on evenings and/or weekends - Good physical condition - Valid First Aid Certificate (S.O.F.A.
-Safety Oriented First Aid) or better - Valid B.C. driver's license, Class 3 or better, with Class 15 air brakes endorsement - 5 or more years of experience in the Volunteer Fire Service
+- Approval of the Fire Chief - Ability to travel to other departments to conduct evaluations on evenings and/or weekends - Good physical condition - Valid First Aid Certificate (SOFA Safety Oriented First Aid) or better - Valid B.C. driver's license, Class 3 or better, with Class 15 air brakes endorsement - 5 or more years' experience in the Volunteer Fire Service

-FIRE ACADEMY COMMUNITY INSTRUCTORS' COURSE
+FIRE ACADEMY COMMUNITY INSTRUCTOR COURSE

-This is an intensive fire-day course on instructional techniques based at the Fire Academy.
+This is an intensive five-day course on instructional techniques based at the Fire Academy.
 It consists of a workshop that involves preparation and delivery of fire fighting training skills.
-Upon completion of the course, the trainee will be able to deliver a shorter version of the same course of Training Officers in the field.
+Upon completion of the course, the trainee will be able to deliver a shorter version of the same course to Training Officers in the field.
+Additional course delivery areas may be added.
 The course provides a substantial practical training experience.

-Candidates must provide full protective clothing:
+Candidates must provide full protective clothing.